MLB Rumors: Phillies Players ‘Optimistic’ About Harper, Machado Pursuits

 The Phillies, per Inquisitr yesterday, are still seen as a good bet to sign one of Harper and Machado, or possibly even both of them.
 Also optimistic about the pursuit?
 Some of the Phillies’ current players.

-Pitcher Jake Arietta, who himself signed as a free agent with the Phillies during spring training last year, told NBC Sports Philadelphia‘s John Clark that “”I’m pretty optimistic about it, really,” when asked about the Harper and Machado free agency.
+Pitcher Jake Arietta, who himself signed as a free agent with the Phillies during spring training last year, told NBC Sports Philadelphia’s John Clark, per a Twitter post, “I’m pretty optimistic about it, really” when asked about the Harper and Machado free agency.
 “There’s no inclination that we are not the favorite, or at least one of the favorites… I can definitely see at least one of those guys here.”

-Arietta spoke at the Phillies’ spring training complex in Clearwater, Fla., where pitchers and catchers reported this week.
+Arietta spoke at the Phillies’ spring training complex in Clearwater, Florida, where pitchers and catchers reported this week.

-“I hope we end up with one of these guys,” Phillies first baseman Rhys Hoskins said to reporters, per John Clark.
+“I hope we end up with one of these guys,” Phillies first baseman Rhys Hoskins said to reporters, per another John Clark tweet.
 “They are generational talent.”

 The Phillies’ general manager, Matt Klentak, also spoke to the media at a start-of-spring-training press conference this week, and while doing so he expressed pride in the team’s offseason, even if they don’t end up with one of the two big stars.